 Directors- A minimum number of two directors is required for registering the private limited company.
 Each of the directors should have DIN i.e. director identification number which is given by the ministry of corporate affairs.
 One of the directors must be a resident of India which means he/she should have stayed in India for not less than 182 days in a previous calendar year.

-Name- It is one of the major components for a private limited company.
-The name of the company contains three parts i.e. the name, the activity and private limited company.
-It is necessary for all private company to use the word private limited company at the end of its company name.
+Name- It is one of the major components of a private limited company.
+The name of the company contains three parts i.e. the name, the activity, and private limited company.
+It is necessary for all private companies to use the word private limited company at the end of its company name.
 Every company has to send 5-6 names for approval to the registrar of the company and all the names should be unique and expressive.
 The name for approval should not resemble with any other companies name.
 So choosing the right company name is an important component is it will stay with the company throughout its life.

-Obtaining digital signature certificate- In today’s modern world everything is done online.
+Obtaining a digital signature certificate- In today’s modern world everything is done online.
 All documents are submitted electronically and for that, every company must obtain a digital signature certificate which is used to verify the authenticity of the documents.
 A digital signature is obtained by all the directors which are marked on all the documents by every director.

-Advantages of Private Limited Company
+Advantages of Private Limited Companies

 MINIMUM NUMBER OF SHAREHOLDERS